 Definitely!
 As a subscriber-centric provider, your subscribers are all on your main list, and then further segmented from there.
 Naturally, you'll only want to send your paid content to those who are paying for it!
 But those paying folks can certainly be included on your free emails as well (so long as the content is in keeping with that they've consented to receive from you, of course).

-You'll just want to be sure to keep an eye on your sending frequency & volume, so as to not inadvertently overload anyone's inbox.
+Be sure to keep an eye on your sending frequency & volume, so as to not inadvertently overload anyone's inbox.

 Looking for more?

-Now you're familiar with the tech steps to get your paid newsletter up & running!
+Now you're familiar with the steps to get your paid newsletter up & running!
 If you're seeking a deeper-dive into the strategy of it all, check out our awesome Tradecraft article here for additional tips as well as fantastic inspiration from other creators doing this very thing.